Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 A student may choose to borrow a private loan after receiving counseling about the advantages of federal loans versus private loans.
 In accordance with Sec.
 128 (3) of the Truth in Lending Act (15 U.S.C.
 1638(e)(3), a self-certification form is available upon request from the Office of Financial Aid, although this form is routinely provided to the student by the private loan lender during the application process.
 Also, upon request, the Office of Financial Aid will assist the student in the completion of the form, if needed.

-Service Obligation Scholarship for KHSC-KansasCOM Students
+Service Obligation Scholarship for KHSU-KansasCOM Students

 The National Health Service Corps